iosifv/recspenses/README.md

 - [x] Error management (w/ sentry)
 - [x] Add ShadUI
 - [ ] Decide on a final database design schema
-- [ ] Add docker compose for a local database
+- [x] Add docker compose for a local database
-- [ ] Create a script for seeing information to the db
+- [ ] Create a script for seeding information to the db (actually maybe just wait until the release of drizzle-seed package)
 - [ ] Analytics (w/ posthog)
 - [ ] Ratelimiting (w/ upstash)